AVAnnotate/documentation/pages/online.md

 nav_order: 1
 ---
 ## Creating Online Projects
-Select `+ Add` and input information about the new project, including
+Select `+ Add` and input information about the new project, including:
 - `Title`
 - `Description`
 - `Language`